obDann/lets-learn-R-and-SAS/README.md

     * Predictions in discriminant analysis and assessment of accuracy/predictions
 * [Assignment 7:](./StatisticsForLifeAndSocialSciences/A7)
   * **Cluster Analysis**: Determine which categorical values are alike based off of distances/dissimilarities (distances and dissimilarities are interchangeable in this context).
-    * Demonstrated is a hierarchial cluster analysis using several methods, visualized through a dendrogram
+    * Demonstrated is a hierarchical cluster analysis using several methods, visualized through a dendrogram
     * All within a Euclidean space:
       * Single-linkage is the distance between 2 clusters of their closest points
       * Complete linkage is the distance between 2 cluster of their furthest points